 Voiced by: Junji Majima note (Japanese), Doug Hammond (English)

 Virus and Trip are long-time acquaintances of Aoba, having met during Aoba's adolescence.
 The pair look nearly identical, causing people to assume that they are twins.
 Virus is more polite than Trip and appears to be the more chatty of the two.

-Shonen Hair: Although not identical to Trip's hairstyle.
+- Shonen Hair: Although not identical to Trip's hairstyle.

-The Sociopath: Virus (and Trip) fit this trope to a T. Completely amoral, superfically charming, only seeking "fun and interesting things", and doing most anything they wish purely on impulse, all while being completely incapable of experiencing any sort of depth of emotion.
+- The Sociopath: Virus (and Trip) fit this trope to a T. Completely amoral, superficially charming, only seeking "fun and interesting things", and doing most anything they wish purely on impulse, all while being completely incapable of experiencing any sort of depth of emotion.
 It's all but stated within the game that they fall directly under this spectrum.

-Stoic Spectacles: While Virus isn't stoic, exactly, he is always calm and composed.
+- Stoic Spectacles: While Virus isn't stoic, exactly, he is always calm and composed.

 Virus and Trip are long-time acquaintances of Aoba, having met during Aoba's adolescence.
 They are very similar in appearance, despite not actually being twins.
 Trip is much more casual in his speech than Virus.
 He calls himself and Virus 'fans' of Aoba; they kidnap and enslave Aoba instead of handing him over to Toue in Ren's bad ending.

 - Affably Evil: After he reveals himself to be the other leader of Morphine.